 - 1. The Local Planning Authority considers that the proposal represents inappropriate development in the Green Belt, for which very special circumstances have not been demonstrated which would outweigh the harm caused to the Green Belt.
 The proposal would therefore cause harm to the openness, character and appearance of the Green Belt, as well as the purposes of including land within it.
 The proposal is therefore contrary to policies SP1, SP10, P10 and P12 of the adopted Core Strategy, as well as to saved policies GP5, N32, N33, GB19, GB20, BD2 and BD5 of the Leeds UDP, as well as to guidance contained within paragraphs 56, 58, 64, 70, 87, 88 and 89 of the National Planning Policy Framework. - 2.
-The Local Planning Authority considers that the proposed building and retaining structure would be visually intrusive and harmful to their rural setting.
-In addition, the dwelling would incorporate design features which would be unsympathetic and contextually inappropriate to the building's setting.
-Features such as oversized fenestration openings, dominant roof forms and dormer windows are not typically found in such settings and overall therefore it is considered that the proposed development would be harmful to the character and appearance of the locality.
+The Local Planning Authority considers that the proposed buildings and retaining structure would be visually intrusive and harmful to their rural setting.
 Additionally the proposed dwelling lacks any private amenity space, and as such would not provide a suitable level of amenity for occupiers.
-It is The proposal is therefore contrary to policy P10 of the adopted Core Strategy, to saved polices GP5, BD2 and BD5 of the Leeds UDP, to guidance contained within SPG13 Neighbourhoods for Living, and to guidance contained within paragraphs 56, 58 and 64 of the National Planning Policy Framework.
+The proposal is therefore contrary to policy P10 of the adopted Core Strategy, to saved polices GP5, BD2 and BD5 of the Leeds UDP, to guidance contained within

+SPG13 Neighbourhoods for Living, and to guidance contained within paragraphs 56, 58 and 64 of the National Planning Policy Framework.